A look at Medigap and its coverage, how it works, and why Medicare seniors should supplement Original Medicare.

 How Do You Buy a Medigap Plan?

-Medigap policies are sold by private health insurance companies (which is why you get so much advertising from them when you turn 65 and first become eligible for Medicare).
+Medigap policies are sold by private Medicare Supplement companies (which is why you get so much advertising from them when you turn 65 and first become eligible for Medicare).
 Medigap plans can only be purchased individually, meaning that any Medigap plan you buy will cover only you.
 Your spouse or partner has to purchase their own individual Medigap policy.
 Some companies, though, will give you a discount for having two people in the same household as their customers.

 You can purchase a Medigap policy online, by mail, by phone or in person from a licensed insurance agent.
 The prices will vary among different insurance companies.
 Shop around.